boldingd/EclipsePhaseContent/KainoudaNotes.md

   - And this is kind of a departure, because "What Is Mutualism" made it pretty clear that taxes *aren't* ok.
   - Although the EP version says that "community banks can charge interest."
   - And one of those web-sites did mention that "the monetary thinking \[in What is Mutualism\] is out of date."

+Rethinking

+- I was doing some rethinking alaong the lines of casting the various components as voluntary mutual-aide groups with dues — that might be a little more authentic.
+  - And instead of sticking to the whole "mutual bank" thing, ranging a little more widely, depicting them as webs of mutual-aide groups within a coop structure (or multiple coop structures).
+- I had originally drafted them having a minimum income facilitated by the mutual banks,
+  - but I might rework them as mutual-aide groups with dues.
+  - And that makes the question, "what about the poor," and the answer I came up with was a work guarantee.
+- I guess another option would be to just have them *also* do a minimum income.
+  - They could form a coop that taxes (charges dues on) land and capital uses and provides a minimum payout to members.

+Rethinking more

+- The Cooperative itself
+  - Owns the habs, runs the micro-currency, provides housing and life-support to members.
+  - Has "dues," which can be paid in thistle.
+  - Runs publics-works projects.
+  - Has a "work guarantee" connected to the thistle supply and public-work requirements,
+    - which serves a purpose a little like social programs/a minimum wage.
+- Mutual-aide organizations
+  - some not *directly* tied to the cooperative — although most also use thistle for currency.
+  - some literal *banks* who manage the Thistle supply, making loans and taking deposits.
+  - some capital reserves, who rent out *capital* for a fee (and are the only ones allowed to charge rent).
+    - these capital reserves are also how the *no private property* rule works — or one way that it works.
+- Especially the member-owned banks serve as a *kind of* minimum income; whether this meets the dues requiremetn for the Thistledown depends on the year.
+  - Joining one or more community-owned banks is *optional*; *most* people do, but it's not required.
+- They don't have an expropriation mechanism; as long as you meet your obligations to the collective, they don't really care what else you own elsewhere.
+  - But the cooperatives and the banks do have some technocrats who are pretty proficient at ensuring that the cooperative's capital reserves grow.

 ## The Hypercorps